-- 2. Parks: although the concept plan of the layout of the internal parks and the operations and maintenance of the 30+ acres of parkland have been approved by the Parks Board, the specific site planning and construction drawings will need to be reviewed and approved by the Parks Board prior to construction activities beginning; details of the land swap and location of the parkland being consumed for right-of-way, as administered by Texas Parks & Wildlife. - 3.
-Shared use path: details of the location and length of the paved 10-foot shared path need to be monumented in an agreement. - 4.
-Civic site: most of the details of the operations and programming of the 7-acre civic site need to be confirmed amongst the parties with standing. - 5.
-Wastewater agreement: terms and conditions, especially timing, are yet to be determined. - 6.
-Tree installations/replacement: an outstanding issue of tree size at the time of installation, as well as the efficacy of assigning an acceptable season in which the project can be planted, should be agreed upon by all persons involved.
+1. Parks: although the concept plan of the layout of the internal parks and the operations and maintenance of the 30+ acres of parkland have been approved by the Parks Board, the specific site planning and construction drawings will need to be reviewed and approved by the Parks Board prior to construction activities beginning; details of the land swap and location of the parkland being consumed for right-of-way, as administered by Texas Parks & Wildlife.
+These items will be finalized at later stages of the development but pursuant to the Park Commission prior approvals.